Master of Psychology (Sport & Exercise)

 For more information about tuition fees please contact us (03) 9008 1600

-Applications Now Accepted for 2023
+Applications Open for Mid-Year 2023

 Upon acceptance of the offer (or prior to the beginning of the enrolment period for enrolled students undertaking a course degree sequence), students will be required to indicate any prior learning to be considered as credit towards the degree and whether the student wishes to apply for any disability assistance.
 Credit will be determined based on a a pro-rata basis with 100 credit points equivalent to 1 full year of tuition fees.

 Based on the information provided in the acceptance, enrolment forms will be issued where students will be able to verify enrolled course degree units and the cost of units will be outlined together with payment options.
 Students will have unto census date to withdraw from units enrolled before incurring any fees.